 And despite their name and guarantee, I’ve found that the food itself costs more than at Superstore.
 As I explained in my previous review of Save-On-Foods, the guarantee is for the lowest price on the 850 most commonly purchased items.
 Sounds good, but they can easily make that up on other products in your cart.

-Update: Same on the second order, which was bigger.
-The difference this time was 11%.
+Second shop: The difference this time was 11%.
 About 2/3 of the products cost less at Superstore.
 If I had shopped there, I’d have spent $167 instead of $186.
 (In theory, this price comparison should favour Save-On, because I bought a few extras of things they had on sale.)

 Is this service for you?

 But expect to pay about 10% more than Superstore, in addition to the delivery charge.
-And see if you have better luck than me weaning them off of their plastic bag habit.

 Have you tried it?
 I’d love to know what you think.